 Synchronizing your clock and your electronics components is critical in high-speed PCB design.
 Applications like bus trace routing, high-performance DDR memory, and high-speed circuits, in general, require precise timing of signal and clock pulses.
 Propagation delay in logic gates can corrupt data and place critical components out of sync with the system clock.
 Additionally, setup and hold times require precise routing of clock and signal traces.

 Setup and Hold Times

-Propagation delay sometimes refers to the rise time or fall time in a logic gate.
+Propagation delay typically refers to the rise time or fall time in a logic gate.
 This is the time it takes for a logic gate to change its output state based on a change in the input state.
 It occurs due to inherent capacitance in the logic gate.
 In the past, when clock and data transmission rates were slower, propagation delay typically did not cause major issues in digital circuits because rise and fall times were comparatively faster.

 Nowadays, the situation is not as convenient.
 High speed circuits can have clock frequencies that are comparable to the propagation delay in a digital system.
 The result is that data moving around the system may be out of sync with the clock, which can wreak havoc in your device.
 Components may not operate as designed due to this mismatch.
 Propagation delay can also cause data corruption in data-intensive applications.

 As an example, consider a rising edge flip-flop that is configured to toggle on the next clock pulse.
 When the rising edge of the clock pulse arrives, the output state will begin to toggle.
 But the output state does not immediately switch.
 Instead, the output state takes some time to rise from 0 to 1, or vice versa.
 This means that the output pulse and the clock pulse downstream from the flip-flop are likely to be out of sync.